ange-nguetsop/ARShop/README.md

 ## Overview

-ARShop is a simple project designed to facilitate the visualization of two-dimensional objects, such as rugs or paintings, in a home environment to aid in purchase decisions.
+ARShop is a simple project designed to facilitate the visualization of two-dimensional objects, such as carpets or paintings, in a home environment, to help make purchasing decisions.
 The fundamental concept relies on the use of an ArUco marker, allowing us to define a real-world plane where the projection of objects will occur.
 This real-time visualization helps users determine if the object fits appropriately within the intended space by assessing size and dimensions.

 ## Project Workflow